uvarc/rc-website/content/post/2021-december-maintenance.md

 We are pleased to announce the addition of DGX A100 GPU to the `gpu` partition.
 To request an A100 GPU in Slurm scripts, use `--gres=gpu:a100`.

-**Attention PyTorch/TensorFlow users:** We are removing several PyTorch and TensorFlow versions, together with the corresponding Jupyter kernels, that are not compatible on the A100.
-For the sake of reproducibility/continuity of ongoing projects, the containers will be accessible from `/share/resources/containers/singularity/archive` and can be used to [install your own Jupyter kernel](/userinfo/howtos/rivanna/custom-jupyter-kernels).
+**Attention PyTorch/TensorFlow users:** We are removing all the non-default PyTorch and TensorFlow versions, together with the corresponding Jupyter kernels, as they are not compatible on the A100, and adding a new version that will replace the current default (1.8.1 -> 1.10.0 for PyTorch; 2.4.1 -> 2.7.0 for TensorFlow).
+For the sake of reproducibility/continuity of ongoing projects, the deprecated containers will be accessible from `/share/resources/containers/singularity/archive` and can be used to [install your own Jupyter kernel](/userinfo/howtos/rivanna/custom-jupyter-kernels).
 You may use them on other GPUs by excluding the A100 via the Slurm option `-x udc-an28-[1,7]`.

 ### Modules